joelt2108/SplashGuardian/README.md

 - Water pump: module responsible for actuating the water pump connected to the raspberry.

-- Navigation: In this module the robot executes an autonomous motion algorithm.
-First the ropbot advances for 5 seconds, then makes a 360-degree turn and makes a 2d mapping of the space around it, finally analyzes the mapped space, chooses the optimal direction and executes the turn to face the direction chosen.
+- Navigation: In this module the robot executes an autonomous motion algorithm while looking for cats around the robot.

 - Tracking: In this module the robot analyzes the position of the animal detected in the image and calculates the necessary turn to follow the animal.